nadroj0-0/Engineering-for-Data-Analysis-COMP0235-coursework/README.md

 Timestamps for last task and pipeline completion

-Metrics are written safely to .prom files and labelled using the machine hostname.
+Metrics are written safely to .prom files and labelled automatically using the machine hostname.
+Metrics are actively emitted by all Celery pipeline tasks at runtime and reflect live system state rather than historical logs.

-These metrics are intended to be called from:
+These metrics are called from:

 tasks.py